mozilla-services/autopush-rs/tests/load/README.md

 * Results should be recorded in the [Autopush Load Test Spreadsheet][3]
 * Optionally, the Locust reports can be saved and linked in the spreadsheet:
-    * Download the results via the Locust UI or via command:
+    * Download the results via the Locust UI, under the 'Charts' and 'Download Data' tabs or via command:
         ```bash
         kubectl cp <master-pod-name>:/home/locust/autopush_stats.csv autopush_stats.csv
         kubectl cp <master-pod-name>:/home/locust/autopush_exceptions.csv autopush_exceptions.csv